PVL Press Corps Awards Night

 The PVL Press Corps Awards Night is the annual awards show of the Premier Volleyball League (PVL) and Spikers' Turf presented by the PVL Press Corps, a group of print and online media personnel who covers the league.
-The first edition was held on May 28, 2025, at the Novotel Manila Araneta City in Quezon City.
+The second edition was held on May 30, 2026, at the Novotel Manila Araneta City in Quezon City.

 Background

 On April 16, 2025, the Premier Volleyball League announced that it will collaborate its press corps to present awards through a new event.
 Unlike the league awards which are given in each conference, the PVL Press Corps awards are based on annual performance throughout multiple conferences combined with voting from team representatives and the press corps.
 Alongside the PVL, the men's Spikers' Turf would also have its own set of annual awards.

 The first event was held on May 28 at Novotel Manila Araneta City in Quezon City.